 - Include influencer marketing in your overall strategy: Partnering with celebrities and social media influencers is a good way to market your app in South Korea.
 From K-pop groups to micro-influencers, this marketing method can help you penetrate the South Korean market and improve brand reputation.
 Examples of influencer marketing in the country include BTS’s partnership with mobile games company Netmarble and Son Heung-min’s role as ambassador for MMORPG’s martial arts-themed game Hero Shinsword.

 If you found this guide to the Asian mobile market useful, you may also be interested in learning everything you need to know about playable ads.
-We also have resources for developing re-engagement strategies for subscription apps and marketing on a shoestring budget.
+We also have resources for developing re-engagement strategies for subscription apps.

 Be the first to know.
 Subscribe for monthly app insights.